-Once admitted, if you are a student requiring academic accommodations, you should register with Queen’s Accessibility Services.
+Once admitted, if you are a student requiring academic accommodations, you should register by email with Queen’s Accessibility Services.

-The Admissions Committee will consider granting a request for deferral of admission only in exceptional circumstances, and normally only to allow highly qualified students to complete the requirements for the degree program they are already enrolled in.
+The Admissions Committee will consider granting a request for deferral of admission only in exceptional circumstances and are reviewed on a case-by-case basis.

 Requests for deferral must be made within 2 weeks of the date of offer for admission and only after that offer is accepted.
 Deferrals will only be granted for a maximum of 1 year.

 Because of the unique structure of the medical curriculum, you will not be considered for admission with advanced standing in any MD courses.